Learning objective

 Pupils needing extra support

-Pair these pupils with a more confident talk partner for the questions.
-Place them nearer more confident singers for the singing.
+Could pair with a more confident talk partner for the questions; could be placed near more confident singers for the singing.

 Pupils working at greater depth

-Can be encouraged to justify their answers with more depth.
-Could ‘conduct’ the singing, showing everyone else when to start and stop.
+Should be encouraged to justify their answers with more depth; could conduct the singing by showing everyone else when to start and stop.

 Assessing progress and understanding

-Pupils with secure understanding indicated by: ability to name some of the key features of Calypso music.
-Ability to sing along with the song by the end of the lesson.
+Pupils with secure understanding indicated by: naming some of the key features of calypso music; singing along with the song by the end of the lesson.

-Pupils working at greater depth indicated by: ability to justify their answers with greater depth.
-Ability to sing the song accurately by the end of the lesson.
+Pupils working at greater depth indicated by: justifying their answers with greater depth; singing the song accurately by the end of the lesson.

 Vocabulary definitions